sauloperez/dotfiles/README.md

 My Neovim configuration, based on [LazyVim](https://www.lazyvim.org/), is found in `config/nvim/`.
 Installing all dotfiles will also symlink it to `~/.config/nvim`.
 Then, open neovim, which will automatically install all plugins and LSP servers, and run `:LazyHealth` to check everything is working correctly.

-Note Copilot will require calling `:Copilot setup` in any new device.
+Note Copilot will require calling `:Copilot auth` in any new device.

 ### Gnome